Son Woo-hyeon: 2011–2012: X-5 and acting debut

 On 22 April 2011, the single Xenos was released and the title song "Shohajima" featured.
 During the premier stage, X-5 left a strong impression with the audience as they performed and danced while wearing sunglasses.
 Six months later, on 9 December 2011, they released a mini-album Dangerous, featuring the title track of the same name.

-In May 2012, Son made his acting debut when X-5 is cast in the critically-acclaimed television series, Miss Ripley (2011).
-As a 2011 commercial success, it attracted publicity for, and attention to, the group.
-In the following month, Son was again cast in another television series, Spy Myung-wol (2011).
+In May 2012, Son made his acting debut when X-5 is cast in the critically acclaimed television series Miss Ripley (2011).
+As a 2011 commercial success, it attracted publicity and attention to the group.
+In the following month, Son was again cast in another television series Spy Myung-wol (2011).
 Produced and aired by Korean Broadcasting System (KBS), one of the three leading television broadcasters in South Korea, the series achieved a viewership rating of more than 10 in its premier run.

 On 13 April 2012, a little under a year after the official debut, X-5 was forced to cancel all planned public appearances with future activities put on hold after a scandal surrounding the CEO of Open World Entertainment unfolded.
 Following the arrest of the CEO in December 2012, X-5 officially disbanded and Son ended his contract with Open World Entertainment, leaving the agency shortly thereafter.